YugalSingh624/YugalSingh624/README.md

 # 👋 Hi, I'm Yugal Singh

-Computer Science Student at Indian Institute of Information Technology, Ranchi
+Electronics and Communication Engineer at Indian Institute of Information Technology, Ranchi

 ## 🎓 About Me
 - 🔭 I'm currently pursuing my degree in Computer Science